IRB Policies and Procedures

 - Whether or not all activities qualify for a federal expedited category or categories

-- Request for a Waiver or Alteration of Informed Consent Form
+- Form - Request for an Alteration of Informed Consent

-Federal regulations require complete disclosure of the purpose and procedures of a study in the informed consent process; however, the IRB may waive some elements of consent if certain criteria are met.
+The IRB may waive some required elements of consent if certain criteria are met.
 Please see the IRB's Forms & Instructions page for a Waiver or Alteration of Informed Consent Request Form.
-All four points on the form must be addressed.
+All five points on the form must be adequately addressed.

-Describe any additional risk resulting from the deception.
+Describe any additional risk resulting from the deception or incomplete disclosure.
 Will it upset or inflict any harm to participants?
-Explain how risk will be minimized during and after the experiment.
+Explain how this risk will be minimized during and after the research.

-Debriefing provides participants with a full explanation of the hypothesis being tested, procedures used to deceive participants and the reason(s) why it was necessary to deceive.
+Debriefing provides participants with a full explanation of the hypothesis being tested, procedures used to deceive participants, and the reason(s) why it was necessary to deceive or withhold information.
 It should also include any other relevant background information concerning the study.

 - Explain the debriefing process.

 - Provide the debriefing form, or a script to be read to orally.

 - If there are any elements that will not be revealed to participants, explain and provide a rationale, such as if the debriefing itself would present an unreasonable risk of harm.

 Include an option for subjects to withdraw their data from the study after they learn the true nature of the research.